argoproj/argo-cd/docs/operator-manual/user-management/google.md

 ## OpenID Connect plus Google Groups using Dex

+---
+!!! warning "Limited group information"

+    When using this feature you'll only receive the list of groups the user is a direct member.

+    So, lets say you have this hierarchy of groups and subgroups:
+    `all@example.com --> tech@example.com --> devs@example.com --> you@example.com`
+    The only group you would receive through Dex would be `devs@example.com`

+---

 We're going to use Dex's `google` connector to get additional Google Groups information from your users, allowing you to use group membership on your RBAC, i.e., giving `admin` role to the whole `sysadmins@yourcompany.com` group.

 This connector uses two different credentials: